 A pediatric dentist must complete at least two additional years of training during their pediatric residency.
-This training is important, because it will not only give them the knowledge they need to help treat and manage the oral health of children as their teeth are developing, but it also provides important training on child behavior, physical development, and treating children with special needs.
+This training is important because it will not only give them the knowledge they need to help treat and manage the oral health of children as their teeth are developing, but it also provides important training on child behavior, physical development, and treating children with special needs.

-A pediatric dentist only treats children – the entire practice will be devoted to ensuring the health, safety and comfort of your child.
+A pediatric dentist only treats children – the entire practice will be devoted to ensuring the health, safety, and comfort of your child.
 Pediatric dentistry offices are designed with the child in mind, helping to ease any anxiety or worry associated with visiting a dentist.

 “I always explain to people that visiting a pediatric dentist is much like taking your child to see a pediatrician,” says Dr. Surillo.
-“Your child sees a pediatrician, because the pediatrician specializes in children’s health.
-He or she has the knowledge and skill set to keep your child healthy, and to know when something may not be right.
+“Your child sees a pediatrician because the pediatrician specializes in children’s health.
+He or she has the knowledge and skill set to keep your child healthy and to know when something may not be right.
 The same can be said about pediatric dentists – children have unique needs, and we have the skill set to help.”

-Children’s teeth are more prone to cavities, so pediatric dentists must be skilled not only in treating and diagnosing dental issues, but also in educating parents and children on proper dental care, as well as habits that can create a problem, such as thumbsucking or extended pacifier use.
+Children’s teeth are more prone to cavities, so pediatric dentists must be skilled not only in treating and diagnosing dental issues but also in educating parents and children on proper dental care, as well as habits that can create a problem, such as thumbsucking or extended pacifier use.

 But even more than the unique dental needs of children come the unique emotional needs of children.
 Pediatric dentists work with children each and every day, so they are skilled in speaking with children, and handling their emotions, including fear, that can come along with dental visits.

 “Dental health is important, and plays a crucial role in your overall health,” says Dr. Surillo.
-“We work extremely hard to make your child as comfortable as possible from the moment he or she steps in our office.
+“We work extremely hard to make your child as comfortable as possible from the moment he or she steps into our office.
 Pediatric dentistry offices are designed with children in mind, helping to erase fear and anxiety, and allowing for a positive experience for the child.”